L(2, 1)-labeling of some zero-divisor graphs associated with commutative rings: Partite truncation of a graph

-\section{Conclusion}
+{\bf Conclusion}

-In this research article, we studied partite truncation, a graph operation that reduces a larger order $n$-partite graph to a graph with smaller order.
-This contraction of the order allow us to determine the $\lambda$-number and the corresponding minimal labelling of the $n$-partite graph from the contracted graph.
-We exhibited that the zero-divisor graph realized by a Boolean ring is a partite truncated graph of the zero-divisor graph realized by a reduced ring.
-We determined the exact values of the $\lambda$-number and the corresponding minimal labelling of zero-divisor graphs realized by some classes of local and mixed rings.
-Finally, we proved an interesting result that illustrates the deduction of $\lambda$-number of Beck's zero divisor graph $\Gamma^{\prime}(R)$ from the $\lambda$-number of the zero-divisor graph $\Gamma(R)$.
+In this research article, we studied partite truncation, a graph operation that aids to obtain a smaller order graph from relatively larger order $n$-partite graph.
+This contraction of the order allow us to determine the $\lambda$-number and corresponding minimal labeling of the $n$-partite graph from the contracted graph.
+We exhibited that the zero-divisor graph associated with a Boolean ring is a partite truncated graph of the zero-divisor graph realized by a reduced ring.
+We also proved an interesting result that illustrates the deduction of $\lambda$-number of Beck's zero-divisor graph $\Gamma^{\prime}(R)$ from $\lambda$-number of the zero-divisor graph $\Gamma(R)$.
+We concluded this paper with an open problem for future research work.